Justices reject call for new trial in ‘Serial’ podcast case

 Two Maryland courts found that Syed deserved a new trial.
 His lawyer during his first trial, Cristina Gutierrez, failed to contact a woman who said she saw Syed at a library at the time prosecutors say he strangled his ex-girlfriend in 1999.
 Gutierrez has since died.

 But in 2018, the Maryland Court of Appeals denied Syed a new trial, even though it agreed his trial lawyer’s work was lacking.
-The state high court said there was little chance the outcome would have been different if Gutierrez had done what she should have.
+The state high court said there was little chance the outcome would have been different had Gutierrez done what she should have.

+Rabia Chaudry, an attorney and friend of Syed’s family who first brought his case to the attention of “This American Life,” which developed the podcast, said Monday that the Supreme Court’s decision “was fully expected.”
+She said his defense team has been preparing to file either a habeas petition in federal court or go back to the state court.

+“We were just waiting.
+It was just a technicality.
+Now it’s done, so we can move forward,” she said of the high court’s move.
+“He is doing fine.
+He is hanging in there.
+He knows that none of us are basically giving up.
+He was a great legal team.
+He was a lot of public support and walking away is not an option.”